froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration/_index.md

 ### Obtaining Search Engine ID

-1. Go to https://cse.google.com/, register if you haven't yet, log in if you aren't logged in.
+1. Go to https://cse.google.com/, register if you haven't yet, and log in if you aren't logged in.
-1. Create the Search Engine (this process is explained in Google documentation https://support.google.com/customsearch/answer/4513882?hl=en&ref_topic=4513742):
+1. Create the Search Engine (this process is explained in [Google's documentation](https://support.google.com/programmable-search/answer/11082370?hl=en&ref_topic=4513742&sjid=719872083080201556-NC):
    1. Click "New Search Engine".
    1. Specify the domain of your website (e.g. `www.example.com`).
    1. Specify the name of the Search Engine (e.g. `example.com`).